Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your question is not answered.

 The treasury is a cryptographically sealed public address that holds funds allocated to it by the network.
 In Stakenet, 10% of the block rewards go into it.
 It is used to fund Stakenet further coin developments, new projects, et cetera.

-There is also a long-term development fund distributed between several addresses for larger projects, partnerships, competitions, long-term marketing, key developments.
-These addresses are:
+There is also a long-term development fund for larger projects, partnerships, competitions, long-term marketing, key developments, et cetera.
+The treasury is used to cover any expenses before tapping into the long-term development fund.

 What is the maximum supply of XSN? is it an inflationary currency?

-However, XSN burns the transaction fees and will introduce RSB, which will serve to offset some or all of the inflationary effect of the block reward.
+However, XSN burns the transaction fees and will introduce other mechanisms which will serve to offset some or all of the inflationary effect of the block reward.
 Therefore, it is expected that XSN supply will only increase very slightly with time.

 Does inflation mean XSN can't increase in price?

-No. The coin price depends on the total circulating supply and the market cap.
+No. Most coins, like Bitcoin or Ethereum, are inflationary.
+The coin price depends on the total circulating supply and the market cap.
 So the more the market cap XSN has, the more will be the value of every circulating coin, and vice-versa.

-It is also important to note that XSN’s inflation is low and its monetary policy is based on hard-coded rules and consensus via XSN Masternodes - any decisions of how inflation is used is left to vote in a decentralized democracy.
+It is also important to note that XSN inflation is low compared to most other cryptocurrencies, currently sitting at under 10% annually - and since the block rewards are fixed at 20 XSN, it's lower on each minted block.
+XSN inflation will be at 5% annually by block 5 000 000.
+Its monetary policy is based on hard-coded rules and consensus via XSN Masternodes - any decisions of how inflation is used are left to vote in a decentralized democracy.
 No group of people, whether elected or otherwise, can unleash a tragedy of the commons.

 How are the block rewards distributed?